kanakagrawal54/Webscraper/README.md

 # Webscraper
-It extracts and show the latest update from official website of SGSITS.
+It is command line program that extracts and show the latest update from official website of SGSITS.